stflavian/RETMAP/docs/manual/configuration.md

 # Configuration file

-When running the `run.py` script, the first thing that the program does it look for a configuration file called `config.in`.
+When running `cappa`, the only required argument is the name of the configuration file, usually called `config.in`.
 This contains all the information needed by the application to run, such as the location of the needed files and the expected output.

 The configuration file is a plain text file structured as: